 3 – Metelkova

-The former Yugoslav army headquarters, that was abandoned in the 90s has become a must-see place in Slovenia.
+The former Yugoslav army headquarters, which was abandoned in the 90s has become a must-see place in Slovenia.
 After the breakup of Yugoslavia, the base was abandoned for a number of years.
 This presented an opportunity for squatters, many of whom were social activists, to move into the area.
 For the past 25 years, Metelkova has operated as an autonomous region, paying no taxes to the government and enjoying a form of civilized anarchy.
-It consists of 7 buildings, one of them houses the Hostel Celica, which is in the former army prison building.
+It consists of 7 buildings, one of which houses the Hostel Celica, which is in the former army prison building.
 During the day, stop by to check out some local art, or enjoy a delicious lunch at the hostel and catch a beer while listing to different kinds of live music in the evenings.